EpicGamesExt/BlenderTools/docs/send2ue/asset-types/groom.md

 By default, the groom asset will import along with the mesh asset that it is surfaced to.
 To run a strictly groom asset import (meaning no other asset types will be exported from blender and imported to unreal), all import options (mesh, animation, textures) must be turned off in your [import settings](/settings/import.html) except for `Groom`.
-For Curves, make sure that their surface mesh object is also placed inside the `Export` collection.

 ## Binding Assets and More